ddiston/Cleaning_Health_Data/README.md

-# Cleaning_Health_Data
+# Cleaning Health Data
-Personal Project to Show Data Cleaning, EDA, and Visualization Skills
+This repository contains a personal project to show my data cleaning, EDA, and visualization skills.
+My ongoing process will be updated with individual notebooks for each step in the cleaning/EDA/visualization process.